MaksymPylypenko/Dota-2-script/README.md

 ## Set-up
 * You can use **utility.ahk** as a starting point and create your own autohotkey script.
 * The config section (in utility.ahk) depends on your in-game hotkeys.
-The resolution of the screen also matters (deafault is 1600 x900), you might need to use Window Spy to find you locations on the screen.
+The resolution of the screen also matters (deafault is 1600 x900), you might need to use Window Spy to find your own locations on the screen.

 ## Run
 1. Install [**AutoHotkey**](https://autohotkey.com/download/).